Overview – see map 1

 This is in the north-west, it has the best background of any bar [when viewed from outside the city; the best view of any bar is usually from the front, from outside the city].
 It is the only bar where the free trail takes you through the room above the bar’s archway and where that archway is still the main way through the Walls at that point.

 This is in the north-east, it is the tallest and strongest bar.
 It is the only one with its original medieval wall and windows surviving on the city side.
 It is the only one where you use the steep, low-ceilinged internal stairs to get to the wall-walk.
-If you pay you can go into its well presented and often hands-on museum to see its portcullis [complete with the mechanism to wind it up and down] and medieval toilet.
+Sadly, since covid, access to its portcullis [complete with the mechanism to wind it up and down] and medieval toilet has been very limited.

 This is in the south-east, it is said to be the only city gate in England which still has its barbican.
 It is the only York bar where you can see clearly the [possible] scars of military attacks on it.
 If its café is open then you have access to its rooms and to the wall-walk around its barbican [as well as to fair-priced coffee and cakes!
 For details see “Refreshments, Seats & Toilets” in the Appendix].

 This is in the south-west, it is probably the most pictured bar.
 It is the bar where royal visitors are regularly greeted and some like the view into York from above its arch.
-If you pay you can enjoy its well-presented, informative museum [and cold drinks].
+If you pay you can enjoy its well-presented, informative City Walls museum [April -October].

 The Lesser Gateways: Fishergate Bar, Fishergate Postern and Victoria Bar